The Trojan Horse is a classic example of social engineering at it’s best.

 So, what can you do to prevent such techniques being deployed to trick your end users in your organisation?
 Check out this next article for 3 steps you can take.

 Want to know how much it costs to test your new web/mobile applications or keen to find out whether your network infrastructure is secured?
-Fill up this testing scoping form for a services quotation.
+To find out more on how we can help you carry out a Penetration Testing exercise check out this page.